HideIPVPN in brief:

 The company now lists the team behind HideIPVPN on its site, which is another marked improvement over last time.
 HideIPVPN’s CEO is Moldova-based Adrian Crismaru.
 Technically, however, the company is based in the United States.

 HideIPVPN does not advertise its business location on its website, but when I asked a company representative for this information, I was given a company address of registration: 1201 N Orange St. Suite 700 Wilmington, Delaware.

 As for its policies, the company does have statements in its terms of service that some users may not like.
 At the time of this review, the terms of service said, “HideIPVPN will not, in normal practice, monitor the communications of its clients to ensure that they comply with HideIPVPN policy or applicable law.
 When HideIPVPN becomes aware of harmful activities, however, it may take any action to stop the harmful activity.”
 Presumably, this language is to prevent spammers from abusing their system.

 As for payments, HideIPVPN takes credit cards, PayPal, and Bitcoin.
 That allows for varying degrees of anonymity and is pretty standard in the VPN world.

-We used a free trial account instead of a regular paid account for our tests, but the process for managing a paid or trial account is the same.
-Once you’re done paying for your account, HideIPVPN emails you a set of login details for the VPN including a randomized username and password.
+Once you’re done paying for your account, HideIPVPN emails you a set of login details for the VPN that includes a randomized username and password.

-You also get a second set of credentials to log in to the website using your email address and a different password.
-It’s a little confusing to have two sets of login details, but HideIPVPN says it’s found this setup to be more convenient for its customers, though personally I don’t see how.
+You also create a different set of credentials to log in to the website using your email address and a password.
+It’s a little confusing to have two sets of login details, but a few other VPNs do this as well.

 Editor’s note: Because online services are often iterative, gaining new features and performance improvements over time, this review is subject to change in order to accurately reflect the current state of the service.
 Any changes to text or our final review verdict will be noted at the top of this article.